andresanaya21/andresanaya21/rke2/README.md

         }
 ```

-The code above means you will create three ec2 instances with name: `rke2-master-0, rke2-master-1, rke2-worker-0`.
-The `privat_ip` dependes on the `locals.vpc_cidr` and the `aws_subnet.tf_outpost_subnet_lni`.
-These private ips will be atteched as internal subnet created in aws Outpost.
+Then the code above means you will create three ec2 instances with name: `rke2-master-0, rke2-master-1, rke2-worker-0`.
+The `privat_ip` depends on the `locals.vpc_cidr` and the `aws_subnet.tf_outpost_subnet_lni`.
+These private ips will be atteched as internal subnet created in AWS Outpost.

-- Provides aws credentials in `tf-rke2/provider.tf`
+- Provides AWS credentials in `tf-rke2/provider.tf`
 - Create deployment using terraform

 ```